eeiswerth/formlicious/README.md

 `orientation`: String - (optional) [vertical | horizontal] Controls how the form lays out.
 Will the labels appear above the input element or inline.
 Default is "vertical".

+`showSpinnerOnSubmit`: Boolean - (optional) When the form is validated and this option is set to true, a spinner will be displayed to the left of the buttons.
+To hide the spinner use the `FormliciousAPI.hideSpinner()` method that is passed to your button callback.

+`spinnerUrl`: String - (optional) Allows you to override the default spinner image.
+You can override the styles applied to the image using the .formlicious-spinner CSS selector.
+For example, "/img/my-spinner.gif".

 #### Field
 Controls the form input elements that get rendered.